 What Is Selfie ID Verification?

-Selfie ID verification technology maps the facial features of an individual.
-To authenticate the individual, the technology compares the mapped facial features to stored facial biometric data.
-Each individual face has a large number of unique points.
-This is why identity verification leveraging selfie photos is an increasingly popular authentication method.
+Selfie ID verification technology maps an individual's facial features, thus matching facial features to stored facial biometric data, authenticating the individual.
+Each face has thousands of unique points, which is why identity verification leveraging selfie photos is an increasingly popular authentication method.

-An example of Selfie ID verification is Apple’s Face ID technology, which can scan and verify iPhone users.
-The technology projects and analyzes over 30,000 invisible dots, and then creates a depth map and infrared image of each face.
-It uses specialized hardware to transform the depth map and infrared image into a mathematical representation of facial characteristics, which is easy to store and process.
+An example of Selfie ID verification is Apple's Face ID technology, which can scan and verify iPhone users.
+First, the technology projects and analyzes over 30,000 invisible dots, creating a depth map and infrared image of each face.
+Next, it uses specialized hardware to transform the depth map and infrared image into a mathematical representation of facial characteristics, easy to store and process.

 In this article:

 - The Need for Face Verification

 - Liveness Detection